 - A. Care of Library Property.
-Patrons must not deface, vandalize, damage. or improperly use or improperly remove Library materials, equipment, furniture, or buildings.
+Patrons must not deface, vandalize, damage or improperly remove Library materials, equipment, furniture, or buildings.
 Patron shall not load or install any programs or software on Library computers.
 Patrons shall be responsible to reimburse the Library for costs incurred by the Library for violating this provision.
 Patrons shall not cause damage by returning books containing bedbugs or bringing bedbugs into the Library. - B. Internet Use.
 Patrons must abide by established time limitations and all other provisions of the Library Internet Use Policy. - C. Equipment.
 Library staff computers are for staff use only. - D. Authorized Lending.
-Library materials may only be removed from the premises with authorization through established lending procedures. - E. Use of Tables and Computers.
-Only four (4) people may be seated at a table and no additional people may stand around one (1) table.
+Library materials may only be removed from the premises with authorization through established lending procedures.